 But there are potential challenges that bear thinking about before embarking on an international endeavor – and institutions’ growing recognition of these may well set the stage for new approaches to international campuses in 2013.
 Potential challenges include:

-- Maintaining enough focus on the home campus while devoting resources to the international expansion – including ensuring that home campus faculty are on board with any expansion plans (see here for two examples of faculty push-back at US universities)
+- Maintaining enough focus on the home campus while devoting resources to the international expansion – including ensuring that home campus faculty are on board with any expansion plans

 - Establishing quality control measures at branch country campuses to make sure the brand is not diminished in any way and that foreign students are getting a quality education